luketudge/introduction-to-programming/topics/conditions.md

 print(age_next_year)
 ```

-    How old are you?
-Let me introduce myself first, I am Mildred.
+    How old are you? fifty-two